 One of ICANN's key commitments is to promote competition in the domain name market while ensuring Internet security and stability.
-New generic Top-Level Domains (gTLDs) help achieve that commitment.
+New generic Top-Level Domains (gTLDs) help achieve that commitment by paving the way for increased consumer choice by facilitating competition among registry service providers.
 Soon entrepreneurs, businesses, governments and communities around the world will be able to apply to operate a Top-Level Domain registry of their own choosing.